-Interest as well as points paid on a loan to purchase or improve a principal residence is generally deductible in the year paid.
+Interest and points paid on a loan to purchase or improve a principal residence are generally deductible in the year paid.
 The mortgage loan must be secured by your principal residence.
 Points paid in connection with refinancing an existing mortgage are not deductible currently, but rather must be amortized over the life of the new mortgage unless the loan proceeds are used to substantially improve the residence.
 However, if the mortgage is refinanced again, the unamortized points on the old mortgage can be deducted in full.
-See page 19 for additional information regarding mortgage and other interest payments.
+See page 16 for additional information regarding mortgage and other interest payments.